bubdm/etlbox.docu/ETLBoxDocu/articles/dataflow/dataflow_linking_execution.md

 ## Linking errors

-By default, exception won't be handled within you dataflow components.
+By default, exception won't be handled within you data flow components.
 Whenever within a source, transformation or a destination an error occurs, this exception will be thrown in your user code.
 You can use the normal try/catch block to handle these exceptions.

-If you want to handle exceptions within your dataflow, some components offer the ability to redirect errors.
+If you want to handle exceptions within your data flow, some components offer the ability to redirect errors.
-Beside the normal `LinkTo` method, you can use the  `LinkErrorTo` to redirect erroronous records into a separate pipeline.
+Beside the normal `LinkTo` method, you can use the  `LinkErrorTo` to redirect erroneous records into a separate pipeline.

 Here an example for a database source, where error records are linked into a MemoryDestination: